Ratstail91/Toy/c-api/toy_common_h.md

 The current build version of Toy.
 This value is embedded into the bytecode.

-This value is a string, which contains build information such as compilation date and time of the interpreter.
+This evaluates to a c-string, which contains build information such as compilation date and time of the interpreter.
 When in verbose mode, the compiler will display a warning if the build version of the bytecode does not match the build version of the interpreter.

-This macro may also be used to store information about forks of the Toy codebase.
+This macro may also be used to store additonal information about forks of the Toy codebase.